Skip to main content

 Document Processing Pipeline Using docAI Toolkit

 Document-centric workflows often require extraction, segmentation, text cleaning, OCR, and embedding preparation before feeding into AI models.
+Teams tend to stitch together custom scripts, ad-hoc processing, or partial library support, resulting in inconsistent pipelines.

 Objective

-Provide a clean, modular toolkit for building AI-ready document processing flows, usable for:
+Architect and guide a project to provide a clean, modular toolkit for building AI-ready document processing flows, usable for:

 • local processing